jiajianmai/async-final-project-black-jackson/README.md

 Causes of Death - Our World In Data (https://www.kaggle.com/datasets/ivanchvez/causes-of-death-our-world-in-data)

 ## Why did I chose this dataset?

-I chose the Airlines Flights Data because I recently came back from a few trips where I had to take the plane.
-I was fascinated by the intricate systems pilots and other employees have to be familiar with at the airport.
-I am interested in learning more about the data they have to know about on a daily basis.
+I chose this data because I was interested in deaths around the world.
+I wanted to know what the causes of death were and in which country.
+I did use AI to create my graphs, but I tried learning all the code and its purpose.

 ## Progress
 - [x] Picked dataset